Learning and development at work

 In combining a focus on Learning and Development (L&D) and talent management at both organisational and personal career development levels, it examines a range of L&D workplace interventions.
 It incorporates the study of coaching and mentoring with the consolidation of coaching and mentoring skills taking place during an online day school.
 This will take place towards the middle of the module to enable you to consolidate your learning and development skills.

-The module is organised into eight units.
+The module is organised into six units.
 These will focus on HRD knowledge and practice across different size of organisations, sectors and national contexts, and aim to develop your coaching and mentoring skills and your managerial skills as a HRD professional.

 The assessments balance knowledge with practice and assess different skills such as presentation and writing skills as well as your reflective skills.
 Specifically, the three assessments support the development of wider HRD knowledge, of coaching practice and of strategic Leaning and Development organisational plans.
 Furthermore they also consolidate your self-analysis and self-reflection.